-PGP opted not to file a parallel protest with the Board.

-The WCME protest referenced the email chain above, and alleged that WE should be disqualified because of (1) an organizational conflict of interest, and (2) its representations to WCH.
-WE has sought to intervene in the protest, although intervention is not discussed in detail in the West Carolina Procurement Code or Procurement Regulations.
+On the same day that WCME filed its protest with the Board, PGP filed a parallel protest with the Board.
+Both protests referenced the email chain above, and both alleged that WE should be disqualified because of (1) an organizational conflict of interest, and (2) its representations to WCH.
+WE has sought to intervene in the protests, although intervention is not discussed in detail in the West Carolina Procurement Code or Procurement Regulations.